Kheexuan/DSP-Audio-Classification-Pipeline-/README.md

 Mel spectrogram was not selected mainly because it is designed to emphasise sound in a way that is more closely aligned with human hearing.
 While this is highly useful for speech and voice-related tasks, the audio data in this project was not speech-based.
 Instead, some of the sounds contained important information in slightly higher frequency ranges.

 Based on the graphs above,it was noted that from around 4 to 6 kHz onwards, the frequency details in the Mel spectrogram became more compressed compared to a normal spectrogram.
 This compression reduces the resolution of the higher-frequency components, which may cause useful details to be less visible or less distinguishable.
 Since those higher-frequency regions could contain important features for classification, using a normal spectrogram was considered more suitable, as it preserves the frequency information more directly without reshaping it according to human auditory perception.

+## MFCC:
+MFCC is alway used for machine learning , even though the graph might not be as easily understood by humans but machine works well with this data.